code269/doodle-zi/README.md

-# Doodle

-Best Front-End Winner of CTP Homehacks 2020
+# Doodle - Winner of Best Front-End (CTP Homehacks 2020)

 Built with React & Bootstrap, Doodle is a modern re-design of City University of New York (CUNY)'s Blackboard.